Q/ How much does a freelance copywriter charge?

 I can't do it alone, of course.
 I lean on the business owner's expertise – or, as stated, that of external experts – to glean the information I need that will add authority to an article or a website's written content.
 Content writers like being thrown in at the deep end... so long as their feet still touch the floor.

 My clients are across the UK and Europe and, now that I come to think about it, the whole world.
 And basically... it all just works.
 Many of my business engagements last a week or less, which makes face-to-face client meetings unnecessary.
 Everything can be done by email, phone or Zoom – it saves time and money.

 At present, I work as a freelance copywriter and freelance content writer for clients in the UK, Belgium, Finland, Switzerland, Ireland, the US and Sweden.
 I have also written web content in the past for businesses based in Dubai, Abu Dhabi, Singapore, Australia and Canada.

 Yes.
-I handle marketing email content for a client in the retail sector, and have also just completed a video script for a company in the virtual real estate space.
+I currently handle marketing email content for clients in the retail, training and business consultancy sectors, and have also just completed video scripts for companies in the virtual real estate and green energy spaces.
 There are a multitude of instances in which a client knows roughly what they want to say, but don't have the time, inclination or, perhaps, the skills to do so.
 This is where a freelance copywriter comes in.
 Give me a try!

 Yes!
 For the past seven years I have been a business article writer for a number of well-known outlets, including major UK bank NatWest/RBS, the international website Business Insider, small business finance specialists IWOCA and Be The Business, a UK 'movement' aimed at boosting business productivity.

 Alongside this, I write about industry news for companies in several different sectors, including accountancy, FMCG, forestry and construction.

 The content I create is usually intended for the web, and more often than not will take one of the following formats: